webgurus/MooveDevKit/README.md

 To work on a new project you must set up a new repository for it on GitHub and use Git on a regular basis.
 This is a **must** in our development process because otherwise this whole process is worthless.

-To set up a new GitHub repository, you need to be added to the MooveAgency organisation.
-If you are still not part of this organisation on GitHub, please e-mail [Lukas](mailto:lukas@mooveagency.com) or [Ilona](mailto:ilona@mooveagency.com) with your GitHub username and e-mail address.
+To set up a new GitHub repository, you need to be added to the WebGurus organisation.
+If you are still not part of this organisation on GitHub, please e-mail [Marton Gergely](mailto:guru@webgurus.biz) or [Marton Aaron](mailto:aaron@webgurus.biz) with your GitHub username and e-mail address.

-You need to create a Repository under the the MooveAgency Organisation page [https://github.com/MooveAgency](https://github.com/MooveAgency) by clicking the New Repository button.
+You need to create a Repository under the the WebGurus Organisation page [https://github.com/webgurus](https://github.com/webgurus) by clicking the New Repository button.

 The Repository should be named after your project, e.g. "ukibc-theme".
 Once you've create the repository you will need to add the repository as the remote to your project.
 To achieve that you will have to do the following: